ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

     * If `required` is false/missing, `default` may be specified (assumed 'null' if missing).
     * Ensure that the default parameter in the docs matches the default parameter in the code.
     * The default option must not be listed as part of the description.
+    * If the option is a boolean value, you can use any of the boolean values recognized by Ansible:
+      (true/false, yes/no, etc).
+Choose the one that reads better in the context of the option.
   :choices:
     List of option values.
 Should be absent if empty.
   :type: